 1. Determine the Size of Your Bankroll

-How much money do you want to deposit into your sportsbook?
-This depends on your individual financial comfort level.
+How much money should you deposit into your sportsbook?
+The answer depends on your personal financial situation and individual comfort level.
 Never bet any money that you can’t afford to lose.

-Any definition of “afford to lose” varies significantly from person to person.
+Different people will have different definitions of what they can “afford to lose.”
 Be realistic in assessing your financial situation, as well as how much you can afford to hand over to an online sports betting site.

 Once you’ve established how much you’d be willing to (hypothetically, of course) lose, pick a figure that accurately reflects the amount of time you’re eager to invest.
 If you’re going to place bets 3-4 times a year on major sporting events (think the Super Bowl, March Madness, and the NBA Championships), then you should invest less money than if you’re planning on making one bet a day (or more).

-It’s integral that you set a number you’re comfortable with and stick with it.
-This is a crucial component of successful sports betting money management, because if you’re continually depositing and withdrawing, it becomes a lot easier to lose track of the bigger picture.
+Set a number you’re comfortable with and stick with it.
+If you’re continually making deposits and withdrawals, it becomes a lot easier to lose track of the bigger picture.

 2. Choose a Unit Size

-Now that you’ve set aside a pre-ordained bankroll, what percentage of your bankroll will you wager on any one event?
-For beginner bettors, we recommend that you stay consistent: Select a unit size somewhere between 1-5%.
+Once you’ve set aside a set bankroll amount, you need to determine what percentage of your bankroll you will wager on any one event.
+For beginner bettors, we recommend that you keep the size of your bets consistent: Select a unit size somewhere between 1-5%.

 Conservative sports bettors should bet 1-2% of their bankroll per single bet.
 In contrast, more confident and aggressive bettors may consider betting 3% of their bankroll.
 If you’re extra confident in your sports betting knowledge and skills, then it’s possible that you could increase your unit size to between 4-5% of your total bankroll.

-A professional bettor will likely never bet more than 1% of their bankroll on any one event.
+It’s rare to see a professional bettor wager more than 1% of their bankroll on any one event.

 3. The Final Step: Reevaluate Your Bankroll

-Sports betting–much like sports themselves–are highly dynamic.
-No matter how enticing a bet may be, it’s worth recalculating what your unit size is throughout your sports betting career.
-The percentage of your wagered bankroll can be changed.
-What’s more: if you’re winning or losing in a big way, adjustments need to be made.
+Much like sports themselves, sports betting is highly dynamic.
+As such, it’s worth recalculating your unit size throughout your sports betting career.
+If you’re winning or losing in a big way, adjustments need to be made.

 Dial back your unit size if you’re on a losing streak and your overall bankroll is quickly evaporating.
 Don’t start to bet more (an increase in your unit size) when you’re on a bad run, in an effort to recoup your losses.
 That’s a classic “square” strategy.
 When you’re in a rut, sit back, refocus, and reevaluate.
 If you decrease your unit size, it prevents you from losing too much, too fast.

 If you’re just betting for entertainment purposes, decreasing your bankroll is the right move.
-Your bankroll will have greater longevity, allowing you to stay in the game longer.
-Of course, you have to adhere to your sportsbook minimum betting requirements.
+This way, you can stay in the game longer and place more bets over time.
+Of course, you must follow your sportsbook’s minimum betting requirements.

-Professional sports bettors realistically hope to win 60 percent of their bets, meaning that they expect to lose at least 40 percent of the time.
+Professional sports bettors realistically hope to win 60% of their bets, meaning that they expect to lose at least 40% of the time.
 Losing is part and parcel of sports betting, no matter who you are.

-When you’re on a hot streak, we advocate that you keep your unit size at a healthy percentage that aligns with your risk tolerance.
+When on a winning streak, keep your unit size at a healthy percentage that aligns with your risk tolerance.
 Don’t bet more than 5% on any one event.
-However, if you’re hot and betting with a 2% unit size, it might be worth it to increase your unit size (from 2% to 3%).
-However, don’t do anything crazy just because you’re having a good spell!
-Things quickly change in sports betting.
+Don’t do anything crazy just because you’re having a good spell!
+Your luck can change quickly in sports betting.